jmeagher/playground/kubernetes/README.md

 Start the Elastic provided version of Kibana with `kubectl create -f kibana/kibana.yaml`.
 The kibana/kibana.yaml Kubernetes configuration will connect to the ElasticSearch cluster launched above.
 The login is the default from ElasticSearch (elastic/changeme).

-To access this instance from outside the cluster an external service can be used. `kubectl create -f kibana/kibana-svc.yaml` will create an endpoint that is accessible from outside the cluster on port 25601.
-Use caution with leaving this up and running as anyone who stumbles upon this address will have access to your ElasticSearch cluster.
-Do not leave this running for a long time.
-To remove it use `kubectl delete service es-test-kibana-svc`.
+To access this instance from outside the cluster a port-forward can be used. `kubectl port-forward $(kubectl get pods | grep es-test-kibana | awk '{print $1}') 5601 5601` will create a local redirect to Kibana.
+Open that via http://localhost:5601/.